 Keep in mind you never have to use any of these commands.
 All of this is handled for you by either the Panel Host or the G4 Experiment Conductor, and if you are happy with the default run protocol, you should never have to worry about these commands.

 But now that you have seen how these commands work, it might be more clear what the run protocol file does.
 The run protocol is the file which actually utilizes these commands to send the patterns, functions, and other parameters saved in your experiment to the panels.
 You could create your own run protocol if you wanted to change how or when any given condition in your experiment is displayed on the panels.
+Keep in mind, the run protocol is inherently more complicated than the code above because it also needs to pass information back to the Conductor to keep the user updated.
+Additional features, like the streaming feature, add code as well.
+You’ll need to include this code in your custom run protocol for it to work with the Conductor software.

 The Default Run Protocol